-- 8.23 We set out in Chapter 2 that this group of inert customers who have strong ties to their 'main bank' are particularly valuable because they provide more stable, lower cost funding and are likely to acquire a range of services from the bank (and go directly to their main bank when they have a new banking need). - 8.24 Internal documents provided to the Commission by banks suggest that the extent of customer inertia varies across banking providers, with the largest banks having the greatest proportion of inert customers.
-645,646
+- 8.23 We set out in Chapter 2 that this group of inert customers who have strong ties to their 'main bank' are particularly valuable because they provide more stable, lower cost funding and are likely to acquire a range of services from the bank (and go directly to their main bank when they have a new banking need). - 8.24 Internal documents provided to the Commission by banks suggest that the extent of customer inertia varies across banking providers, with the largest banks having the greatest proportion of inert customers. ^{645,646} - 8.25 Consequently, new entrants and smaller banks are disproportionately vying for the engaged customer segment.
+By definition, this group is likely to be especially price sensitive and may be more likely to subsequently switch away if their provider does not continue to offer 'best in market' price and services.647

-This was similarly observed by the CMA: see CMA "Retail Banking Market Investigation Final Report" (9 August 2016), at para 120 available at: https://assets.publishing.service.gov.uk/media/57ac9667e5274a0f6c00007a/retail-banking-marketinvestigation-full-final-report.pdf.
+642 This was similarly observed by the CMA: see CMA "Retail Banking Market Investigation Final Report" (9 August 2016), at para 120 available at: https://assets.publishing.service.gov.uk/media/57ac9667e5274a0f6c00007a/retail-banking-market-investigation-full-final-report.pdf.
+643 Moderate switching costs could also be conducive to entry, as they make incumbents less likely to react

-Moderate switching costs could also be conducive to entry, as they make incumbents less likely to react aggressively to new entry, and in cases where switching costs increase the profitability of markets, this can also encourage entry.
+643 Moderate switching costs could also be conducive to entry, as they make incumbents less likely to react aggressively to new entry, and in cases where switching costs increase the profitability of markets, this can also encourage entry.
 See: NERA "Office of Fair Trading Economic Discussion Paper 5: Switching costs: Part one: Economic models and policy implications", (April 2003), at p.
 2.

-TSB, Co-op, Kiwibank, SBS (Joint Submission) "Submission on Market study into personal banking services - Preliminary Issues paper" (10 August 2023), at p.
-3. 645
+644 TSB, Co-op, Kiwibank, SBS (Joint Submission) "Submission on Market study into personal banking services -Preliminary Issues paper" (10 August 2023), at p.
+3.